 The student is enrolled only in online or other distance education courses; or

-Students enrolled in a non-credit course or program that is less than 360 contact hours, or non-credit corporate training.
+The student is enrolled in a continuing education course or program that is less than 360 contact hours, or continuing education corporate training; or

 South Texas College wants to stress the importance of consulting a physician about the need for an immunization against bacterial meningitis to prevent the disease.
 Meningitis is a very serious, sometimes fatal, disease that is easily spread on college campuses and we are trying to take all of the proper precautions to protect the health and well-being of our students.